MeqdamAlqudah/Portfolio-setup-and-mobile-version-skeleton/README.md

 # Project Name

-Portfolio-setup-and-mobile-version-skeleton
+Portfolio setup and mobile version skeleton

 # PR

-basic design of first section in my portfolio
+basic design of first section in my portfolio :
+1- added html file that contain text's and images.
+2- added CSS file to style the HTML File.
+3- added linter to the pull request.

 ![screenshot](./Capture.PNG)